 In an instance where the award amount was changed, the student will be informed only if it negatively affects the student’s aid.
 The students will be notified by email or in-person and the student is required to sign an updated award letter confirming that they are aware of the change(s).

 Students can notify the business office or the financial aid office directly or in writing if he or she wants to cancel or reduce any portion of their federal student loan(s).
 Students will also receive directives on how to reduce or cancel their loans on the credit notices.
 Merryfield has a loan cancellation form available for all students and notices on their credit notices with directions on how to properly complete this request.

 How Merryfield Handles Overpayments

 Students who owe funds to a grant program are required to make payment of those funds within 45 days of being notified that they owe this overpayment.
 During the 45 day period students will remain eligible for Title IV funds.
-If no positive action is taken by the student within 45 days of being notified, Merryfield School of Pet grooming will notify the U.S. Department of Education of the student’s overpayment situation.
+If no positive action is taken by the student within 45 days of being notified, Merryfield Academy of Pet grooming will notify the U.S. Department of Education of the student’s overpayment situation.
 The student will no longer be eligible for Title IV funds until they enter into a satisfactory repayment agreement with the U.S. Department of Education.

 If a student is unable to pay his or her overpayment in full, they can set up a repayment plan with the U.S. Department of Education.
-Before doing so, the student is required to contact Merryfield School’s Financial Aid Office.
+Before doing so, the student is required to contact Merryfield Academy’s Financial Aid Office.
 The student will need to make sure we have referred the situation to the U.S. Department of Education before any repayment plan can be set up.

 For examples, of the Return of Title IV Funds calculations or questions regarding the overpayment policy, please contact the Financial Aid Office.